mariohernandez/d8_components/README.md

 [NVM](https://github.com/creationix/nvm): To manage version of Node across projects.
 * [Mediacurrent's theme generator](https://github.com/mediacurrent/theme_generator_8).
 We will install this during the training to generate a new base theme.

-### Disable Drupal 8 Caching
+### Disable Drupal 8 Caching & enable Twig Debugging
-This is necessary to properly debug and inspect drupal pages.
+This is necessary to properly debug and inspect twig templates.
 * https://www.drupal.org/node/2598914

 ### Drupal Modules